- About UNK

 When you visit a participating eduroam institution, use your University of Nebraska at Kearney EASI credentials.
 For example:

-To log on to an eduroam wireless network (SSID) listed as "eduroam", you must include @unk.edu to enable eduroam to identify your affiliated University.
+To log on to an eduroam wireless network (SSID) listed as "eduroam", you must include @unk.edu or @lopers.unk.edu to enable eduroam to identify your affiliated University.

 Likewise, visitors from member institutions can access UNK's wireless network by signing in through eduroam with their university account, such as firstname.lastname@example.org and their UNL password.

 UNK ITS provides an automated "eduroam" configuration script that will allow your wireless device to connect to the "eduroam" SSID.
-When you run the configuration script from the link provided below it will prompt you to enter your UNK EASI user name and password.
+Connect to GetConnected@UNK to get the script.

 It is strongly recommended that you configure your wireless device at UNK before you travel to a participating institution.
 When you are attempting to access a non-UNK eduroam network, support may be difficult to find, and UNK's ITS support staff will have limited ability to assist in trouble-shooting the connection.